TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 - Consequently we can support auto-yielding where a fiber will insert an `IO.cede` every fixed number of iterations of the runloop, stopping a rogue cpu-bound fiber from inadvertently pinning a CPU core

+## And that's it!

+CE3 drastically simplifies threadpool usage and removes a number of significant gotchas, whilst significantly improving performance.
+Bring on the release!